vocart/weatherApp/README.md

-Application for showing weather and temperature for locations.
+Application in Django for showing weather and temperature for locations.